 Why Knowing The Crowd Is Important?

 Many might ask why you need to know the crowd when preparing your crowd control plan.
-The simplest answer is because you will have to control the CROWD.
-And, how will you be able to control it if you don’t know who your crowd is?
+The most straightforward answer is that you will have to control the CROWD.
+And how can you prevent it if you don’t know who your crowd is?

-Namely, if you are organizing a rock concert, you assume that most of the attendees will be teenagers and young adults who might get drunk and start a fight.
-On the other hand, if you are organizing a business meeting, you assume that there will serious businessmen who will most probably not cause any unpleasant situation.
-If this is your first event or you are not sure how to analyze the crowd, here are several things you should do.
+Namely, if you organize a rock concert, you assume that most attendees will be teenagers and young adults who might get drunk and start a fight.
+On the other hand, if you organize a business meeting, you assume there will be severe businessmen who will likely not cause any unpleasant situation.
+If this is your first event or you need help analyzing the crowd, here are several things you should do.

 Look At The Competitors

-If you are new to crowd control management, you can look at similar events that your competitors have organized before.
+If you are new to crowd control management, you can look at similar events your competitors have organized.
 In this way, you will see who has attended those events.
-This will help you learn what kind of people will come to your event.
+This will help you learn what kind of people will attend your event.

 Look At Your Previous Events

-If you have organized similar events before and have some experience in crowd control, you can simply have a look at your past events.
-This will refresh your memory regarding who has attended those events.
+If you have organized similar events before and have some experience in crowd control, you can look at your past events.
+This will refresh your memory of who attended those events.
 Moreover, it will show you whether or not there was an unpleasant situation and how you have dealt with that.

 Ask Event Experts

-If you know someone who works in the event industry and has experience in organizing events, you can ask them about their audience.
-You can also ask them how their past events, which are similar to yours, have passed and if something unexpected has happened.
+If you know someone who works in the event industry and has experience organizing events, you can ask them about their audience.
+You can also ask them how their past events, similar to yours, have passed and if something unexpected has happened.
 Moreover, you can ask them for advice on what you can expect from the attendees at your event.
-And, if you don’t know anyone who works in the event industry, you can simply check some LinkedIn groups.
-You will find plenty of useful information regarding events and crowds.
+For instance, if they've held a similar event to the one you're planning and the crowd was hard to control, they can recommend the best pedestrian and crowd barricades to keep them controlled and safe.
+If you don’t know anyone who works in the event industry, you can simply check some LinkedIn groups.
+You will find plenty of helpful information regarding events and crowds.

 Create A Crowd Profile